Basic Information about Japanese Patent Applications

 Notice of Allowance

-In order for a patent to be granted, Applicants need to pay the patent fees for 1st year to 3rd year within 30 days from the dispatch date of the notice of allowance.
-Thereafter, the patent gazette is published.
+In order for a patent to be granted, Applicants need to pay the patent annuities for the 1st to 3rd years (i.e., registration fees) within 30 days from the dispatch date of the notice of allowance.
+Patent will be issued after the payment of patent annuities for the 1st to 3rd years as registration fees.

 The patent right is effective for 20 years from the filing date.

 A divisional application may be filed within 30 days from the dispatch date of the notice of allowance.
-Generally, it is difficult to substantially extend or change the scope of patented claims through a trial for correction or a request for correction after the patent has been granted.
-Thus, it may be a good option to file a divisional application in consideration of future disputes.
+Generally, it is difficult to substantially extend or change the scope of patented claims through a correction trial or a request for correction during invalidation trial after the patent has been granted.
+Thus, it may be a better option to file a divisional application in consideration of future disputes.

 Opposition